 If approved on appeal, the students' academic performance will be reviewed at the end of each term to determine continued eligibility.
-Students approved on appeal remain eligible if they meet the terms of the academic plan:
+Students approved on appeal remain eligible if they:

 - a.
-Take coursework that is applicable toward their degree or certificate program; - b.
+Take coursework that are applicable toward their degree or certificate program; - b.
 Successfully complete at minimum 67% of all courses attempted in each term following the appeal approval; - c.
 Complete all coursework with a term GPA of 2.0 or higher in each term following the appeal approval; and - d.
 Complete the program within the maximum time frame allowed by the appeal.

-Students who fail to meet these guidelines will be denied financial aid.
+Students who fail to meet these guidelines will be denied aid and will not be eligible to appeal again until the following award year.
+Students attending summer may appeal for the summer term.